briansimiyuj/doctor-appointment-app/README.md

   1. Create a Patient Details Page and mount it on Script component and provide a route for it

+    ### Patient Header Component

+    Patient header component will show the patient's name, photo, and contact information.

+    1. Create a Patient Header component and mount it on the Patient Details Page
+      a.
+Add patient photo component and mount it on the Patient Header component

 ### Settings Context